 The receiver desensitization threshold occurs when the interfering signal causes a noise floor increase within the radio altimeter receiver of 1 dB; an interference to noise ratio of -6 dB.
-The receiver thermal noise power (approx. −114 dBm/MHz), Lc, IF bandwidth "BWIF", noise figure at the receiver input "NF", and chirp bandwidth "BWC" are considered to calculate the receiver desensitization at the receive port of the antenna ("RDAnt,Rx").
-For this study, the RDRx is bounded over the frequency range 4 200-4 400 MHz, calculated using Equation A6.2.1-5 for frequency modulated carrier wave (“FMCW”) radio altimeters, and calculated using Equation A6.2.1-6 for the pulsed radio altimeters.
+The receiver thermal noise power (approx. −114 dBm/MHz), Lc, IF bandwidth "BWIF", noise figure at the receiver input "NF", chirp bandwidth "BWC", and AAFAlt are considered to calculate the receiver desensitization at the receive port of the antenna as a function of frequency altitude ("RDAnt,Rx(Alt)").
+For this study, the RDAnt,Rx(Alt) is bounded over the frequency range 4 200-4 400 MHz, calculated using Equation A6.1.6-7 for frequency modulated carrier wave (“FMCW”) radio altimeters, and calculated using Equation A6.1.6-8 for the pulsed radio altimeters.

 For FMCW radio altimeters:

-RDAnt,Rx= -114+10*log10BWIF-log102BWIFBWC+NF+Lc-6

-= -114+10*log10BWC+NF+Lc-9 (A6.2.1-5)
+RDAnt,RxAlt= -114+10*log10BWIF-log102BWIFBWC+NF+Lc-6+AAF(Alt)

+-114+10*log10BWC+NF+Lc-9+AAF(Alt)

+(A6.1.6-7)

 For pulsed radio altimeters:

-RDAnt,Rx=-114+10*log10BWIF+NF+Lc-6 (A6.2.1-6)
+RDAnt,RxAlt=-114+10*log10BWIF+NF+Lc-6+AAF(Alt)

+(A6.1.6-8)

 A6.1.6.1.2.4 False Altitude Generation

 Unique to FMCW radio altimeter’s, false altitude reports occur when interference signals are detected as frequency components during spectral frequency analysis of the overall IF bandwidth.
 This occurs when the received interference power at the radio altimeter detector is greater than the detection threshold ("DT") of the radio altimeter.
 The DT for all FMCW radio altimeter models is -143 dBm/100 Hz.
-The Lc and BWC must be considered to calculate the false altitude generation at the receive port of the antenna ("FAAnt,Rx").
-For this study, the FAAnt,Rx is bounded over the frequency range 4 200-4 400 MHz, assumed to be, and calculated using Equation A6.2.1-7.
+The Lc, BWC, and AAFAlt are considered to calculate the false altitude generation at the receive port of the antenna as a function of altitude ("FAAnt,RxAlt").
+For this study, the FAAnt,RxAlt is bounded over the frequency range 4 200-4 400 MHz, assumed to be, and calculated using Equation A6.1.6-9.

-FAAnt,Rx= DT-10*log102*100BWC*106+Lc

-DT+10*log10BWC+Lc+37 (A6.2.1-7)
+FAAnt,RxAlt= DT-10*log102*100BWC*106+Lc+AAF(Alt)

+DT+10*log10BWC+Lc+37+AAF(Alt)

+(A6.1.6-9)

+A6.1.6.1.2.5 Altitude Adjustment Factors

+The altitude adjustment factor is used to approximate the radio altimeters improved resilience to interfering signals at lower altitudes.
+This assumption is supported by publicly available test data, including radio altimeter breakpoints and interference tolerance thresholds from Annex 3.6 of the Report on the 34th meeting of Working Party 5B (5B/315), which show that radio altimeters are typically more resilient to interference at lower altitudes.
+This increased resilience is assumed to occur primarily due to two mechanisms: (1) the received signal is typically stronger at lower altitudes due to a reduction in signal loop loss, and (2) the receiver may implement automatic gain control, which reduces sensitivity to undesired signals as the desired signal strength increases.

+For all three failure modes the AAF(Alt) is assumed to follow Equation A6.1.6-10 for FMCW radio altimeters and Equation A6.1.6-11 for pulsed radio altimeters.

+For FMCW radio altimeters:

+AAF(Alt)= [20 / TBD]*logAltULAlt, for AltUL ≥ Alt

+0, for AltUL < Alt

+(A6.1.6-10)

+For pulsed radio altimeters:

+AAF(Alt)= [20 / TBD]*logAltULAlt, for AltUL ≥ Alt

+0, for AltUL < Alt

+(A6.1.6-11)

+The above approach overlayed with data from Annex 3.6 of the Report on the 34th meeting of Working Party 5B is provided in Figure A6.1.6-1.

+Figure A6.1.6-1

+Recommendation ITU-R M.2059 Receiver Desensitization With the Altitude Adjustment Factor Applied and AVSI Report Vol II BPs at 4 300 MHz

-A6.1.6.1.2.5 Radio Altimeter Parameters Used in Protection Criteria Calculations
+A6.1.6.1.2.6 Radio Altimeter Parameters Used in Protection Criteria Calculations

-Table A6.2.1-1 provides the parameters for each radio altimeter model and substitutes those parameters into Equation A6.2.1-3 at 4 400 MHz and Equations A6.2.1-5, A6.2.1-6, and A6.2.1-7 depending on the electromagnetic interference coupling mechanism and altimeter type.
+Table A6.1.6-1 provides the parameters for each radio altimeter model.